 9. Get on your bike and cycle around these nearby parks

-If you’re fed up of walking and want to get about a bit further in less time then hop on a bike and get pedalling.
+If you’re fed up with walking and want to get about a bit further in less time then hop on a bike and get pedalling.
 The city has some amazing cycle routes, including bicycle lanes in local parks and gardens, which allow you to see some beautiful sights even in the February frost.
-You can find some of Birmingham’s lake and reservoirs to cycle round here.
+You can find some of Birmingham’s lakes and reservoirs to cycle around here.

 13. Enjoy an immersive dining experience at Grace & Savour

-Built into the very walls of Hampton Manor’s Victorian Walled Garden, Grace & Savour is opening on February 25 and will provide an incredible immersive dining experience.
-If you’re after a special foodie occasion this month and beyond, the one at Grace & Savour is pretty unique as it boasts a cookery school and luxury accommodation.
-The new experience just outside of Birmingham will offer a fifteen course tasting menu from their open kitchen, as well as allow guests to tour the garden before tucking into the food, followed by an overnight stay then experience the restaurant’s cookery school.
+Built into the very walls of Hampton Manor’s Victorian Walled Garden, Grace & Savour is another winning venue near Birmingham.
+The Solihull restaurant was crowned SqaureMeal’s best restaurant in the UK for 2023.
+If you’re after a special foodie occasion this month, the one at Grace & Savour is pretty unique as it boasts a cookery school and luxury accommodation.
+The immersive dining experience offers a fifteen-course tasting menu from their open kitchen and allows guests to tour the garden before tucking into the food – followed by an overnight stay and then experience the restaurant’s cookery school.

 14. Or eat cheaper at these other Birmingham food spots